For up to date information on Coronavirus from the government, NHS and other organisations, please see the links below:

 INFORMATION FROM THE GOVERNMENT

-To see the Prime Minister's address as broadcast on 10th May 2020 please click here.
+To read the Prime Minister’s latest statement on coronavirus on 3rd July please click here.

-For the latest guidance on staying safe and social distancing see: https://www.gov.uk/government/publications/staying-alert-and-safe-social-distancing
+For the latest guidance on staying safe and social distancing until 4th July see: https://www.gov.uk/government/publications/staying-alert-and-safe-social-distancing/staying-alert-and-safe-social-distancing

 For all Government information: https://www.gov.uk/guidance/coronavirus-covid-19-information-for-the-public